JJ/hoborg/text/text.md

 by the other circus hands.
 But I should have, because I didn't like what I saw down the road.

-The four klansmen, robes on fire, were lying down, trying to stand up, yelling, The clown posse was going around them, using their squirt guns to douse them with something that kindled the fire, while they were laughing.
+The four Klansmen, robes on fire, were lying down, trying to stand up, yelling, The clown posse was going around them, using their squirt guns to douse them with something that kindled the fire, while they were laughing.
 An they were doing the routine.